Bardee or Bardy or Bardi Grub, and Rain Moth or Waikerie

 HEPIALIDAE , HEPIALOIDEA

 (Photo: courtesy of Fiona Murdoch, University of Ballarat)

 This Caterpillar is a great favorite of fishermen, being a great bait for fishing.
 The common name of "Bardee","Bardi","Badee", or "Bargi" grub is more strictly the larva of the beetle Bardistus cibarius, although Bardi is also used generally for the larvae of Cerambycid Beetles, as well as various ground dwelling and wood boring moth larvae, including that of Trictena atripalpis.
 They all make good bait for fishing.

 The caterpillars of this particular species live in tunnels in the ground where they feed on the roots of adjacent Australian native trees, such as :

 When the adults emerge, they leave the empty pupal case sticking out of the ground,

-The moths have grey-brown wings with two variable ragged silver flash markings across each forewing.
+The moths have grey-brown wings, often with two ragged silver flash markings across each forewing.
 The forewings often also show intricate sinuous patterns of pale lines.
 The wingspan of the males can reach 12 cms.
 That of the females can reach 16 cms.
-The moths have tripectinate antennae.

 The adult females deposit large numbers of eggs.
 Indeed, this species holds the World Fecundity Record, for the greatest number of eggs being deposited by a non-social insect.
 One dissected female had 44,100 eggs.
 It is thought that the eggs are laid in flight, just being scattered across the ground.